Here Are 7 Factors That Can Affect Your Mortgage Rate

 1. Risk-based pricing.

-The next logical question is: How do lenders measure risk from one borrower to the next?
 One of the tools they use is your credit score.
 So let’s talk about that next.

 2. Your credit score.

-Credit scores are three-digit numbers.
-They are based on the information found within your credit report (which includes all kinds of information from your borrowing history).
-If you tend to pay all of your bills on time, and maintain relatively low credit-card balances, you probably have a good credit score.
+If you tend to pay all of your bills on time and maintain relatively low credit card balances, you probably have a good credit score.
 On the contrary, people who routinely make late payments — or skip payments altogether — tend to have lower scores.

 3. The size of your down payment.

-Making a larger down payment results in a lower loan-to-value (LTV) ratio, which also reduces the level of risk for the lender.
+Making a larger down payment results in a lower loan-to-value (LTV) ratio, which also reduces the level of risk exposure for the lender.
 On the contrary, a smaller down payment results in a higher LTV, and could therefore result in a higher mortgage rate.

 Here’s an in-depth explanation of the relationship between down payments and mortgage rates.